SalvatoreMaraniello/terraform-demo/README.md

     To verify is all good, try: `terraform -help`

 - A GCP service account with permissions: BigQuery Admin, Compute Admin & Storage Admin.
+Add its json key under under `keys/terraform-runner-gcp.json`.
     - If you are running Terraform from your workstation, you can also use `gcloud` and authenticate using *User Application Default Credentials* ("ADCs") as a primary authentication method.
 You can enable ADCs using `gcloud auth application-default login`.
 See also [Google provider configuration reference](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference)